-The boundary-driven harmonic models considered in this paper, labelled by a parameter $s>0$, belongs to the class of models with constant diffusivity and {convex} quadratic mobility \be D(\rho) = \frac{1}{2s} \qquad\qquad \text{and} \qquad\qquad \sigma(\rho) = \frac{\rho}{2s} \left(1+\frac{\rho}{2s}\right). \ee Other particles models in the same class (i.e. with the same transport coefficients) include the symmetric inclusion processes \cite{grv,Transport} and the discrete Kipnis-Marchioro-Presutti models \cite{kmp,Transport}.
+The boundary-driven harmonic models considered in this paper, labelled by a parameter $s>0$, belongs to the class of models with constant diffusivity and {convex} quadratic mobility \be D(\rho) = \frac{1}{2s} \qquad\qquad \text{and} \qquad\qquad \sigma(\rho) = \frac{\rho}{2s} \left(1+\frac{\rho}{2s}\right). \ee Other particle models in the same class include the symmetric inclusion processes \cite{grv,Transport} and the discrete Kipnis-Marchioro-Presutti models \cite{kmp,Transport}.
 For all these models, the state space is non-compact and the {\em dynamical large deviation principle is not available}.
 The reason is that the stationary measures have exponential tails, and the proof of the dynamical large deviation principle, based on super-exponential replacement lemmas requires super-exponential tails of the stationary measures.
 This technical obstacle has so far not been overcome, and so all the results based on the Macroscopic Fluctuation Theory such as in \cite{bgl, bert} are conditional on the solution of this (highly non-trivial) technical issue.
-This is also the case for the corresponding continuous models of energy transport, namely the Kipnis-Marchioro-Presutti models \cite{kmp,Transport} (see also \cite{dfg} for recent results), the Brownian energy processes \cite{gkrv} and the integrable heat conduction models recently introduced in \cite{ffg}.
-Therefore, for this class of models it is crucial to substantiate the predictions of MFT with microscopic computations, which is the second aim of this paper.
+This is also the case for the corresponding continuous models of energy transport, namely the Kipnis-Marchioro-Presutti models \cite{kmp,Transport} (see also \cite{dfg} for recent results), the Brownian energy processes \cite{gkrv} and the integrable heat conduction models recently introduced in \cite{ffg}. {We also mention \cite{cedric}, where a stochastic model of linear oscillators is studied and large deviations for the temperature profile in the non-equilibrium stationary state are analyzed.} Therefore, for the class of models with constant diffusivity and {convex} quadratic mobility it is crucial to substantiate the predictions of MFT with microscopic computations, which is the second aim of this paper.
 In the rest of this introduction we give a summary of those MFT predictions, first formulated in \cite{bgl} for the discrete Kipnis-Marchioro-Presutti model, that we prove here for the boundary-driven harmonic model.

 \paragraph{Large deviations, pressure, additivity principle.} We recall that, given a sequence of random variables $(X_n)_{n\ge 1}$ taking values in the measurable space $(\mathcal{X} ,\mathcal{B})$, with $\mathcal{X}$ a topological space and $\mathcal{B}$ a $\sigma$-field of subsets of $\mathcal{X}$, then we say that $(X_n)_{n\ge1}$ satisfies a large deviation principle with rate function $I(x)$ and speed $N$ w.r.t. a sequence of probability measure $(\mu_n)_{n\ge 1}$ if, for all $B\in\mathcal{B}$